What are the attractions of family travel in Fukushima?

 - Morning: Visit to Tsuruga Castle (approximately 2 hours)

-- Lunch: Local cuisine lunch such as Wappa rice in Aizuwakamatsu city
+- Lunch: Local cuisine lunch featuring Wappa rice in Aizuwakamatsu

-- Afternoon: Shopping & experience with Negi Soba at Ouchi-juku
+- Afternoon: Shopping & Negisoba experience at Ouchi-juku

-- Evening: Check-in at a lodge by Lake Inawashiro
+- Evening: Check-in at accommodation by Lake Inawashiro

 Day 2